hoopsplaybook.ca

 Variations

-- go 5 on 5 until a score, or first team to score twice
+- go 5-on-5 until a score, or first team to score twice

 - coach at each end, who must be passed the ball by the new attackers on each change of possession

-- outlet or inbound after a make
+- inbound after a make

-- only one attacker joins on each stop or score, creating 2 on 2, 3 on 2, 3 on 3, etc.
+- only one attacker joins on each stop or score, creating 2-on-2, 3-on-2, 3-on-3, etc.

-- start with a 1 on 1.
+- start with a 1-on-1.

 sketch